ISISComputingGroup/ibex_developers_manual/GUI_development/CSS/CSS-programming-tips-and-limitations.md

 In the synoptic view I have a hidden button with actions than can be reused.

 # Running a script on page load
-Isabella: at CLF we found the trick!
-In the script triggers, you specify `=1` and the script will run as the OPI loads!
-I know...
-I'm leaving the original doc content below for reference, as the alternative below was probably implemented in various OPIs.

-Old documentation:

-There is no way to specify that a script run when an opi is loaded.
+There is no way to specify that a script run when an opi is loaded (Isabella: in theory it should work by having `=1` as a trigger PV, but for some reason it doesn't.
+We had it working like this at CLF).
 Instead scripts can only be triggered from PV changes.
 It is however possible to use a local PV to get the effect.
 Each page needs to have a script triggered from loc://where, which contains the following:

 ```
 where = display.getPropertyValue('name')